Transcript

 00:00:47 So usually when building a responsive website, you have to take care of the text size on different devices.

-00:00:52 You'll have to do something like this, like change the size on different breakpoints.
+00:00:52 You'll have do something like this, like change the size of different breakpoints.

 00:01:05 Something like this.